Yo Nie elephants in Vietnam

 Description

-Yo Nie elephants, is a private elephant owner, living in Bhok Village in Yang Tao Commune, Vietnam .
+Yo Nie elephants, located at Bhok Village, in Yang Tao Commune, Vietnam .

 Living elephants